semaphoreci/docs/docs/essentials/auto-cancel-previous-pipelines-on-a-new-push.md

 - commit A <- pipeline stopped
 ```

-The execution of pipeline from commit A will be stopped and pipelines initiated
+The execution of the pipeline from commit A will be stopped and the pipelines initiated
-from commits B and C that were waiting in the queue will be canceled.
+by commits B and C that were waiting in the queue will be canceled.

-This will allow pipeline from newest commit D to start executing and provide you
+This will allow pipeline from newest commit (D) to start executing and provide you
 with feedback as soon as possible after a push.

 ## Auto-cancel all pipelines on a new push to a non-master branch